aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 When database multi-tenancy protection is enabled, statements containing MySQL or MariaDB executable comments (`/*! ... */` or `/*M! ... */`) bypass remote cache reads and writes.
 The SQL is still executed normally.
-After successful execution, remote caching is disabled for that connection because the executable contents may change authorization state that cannot be tracked safely.
+Remote caching is disabled for that connection after execution, including when execution fails, because the executable contents may have changed authorization state that cannot be tracked safely.

 When database multi-tenancy protection is enabled, callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
 Their results